borismus/ray-input/README.md

 - Adjust the length of the ray.
 - Specify the shape of the reticle.
-- Support for multiple controllers.
+- Support for multiple controllers (especially 6DOF).
+- Support for left handed Daydream arm models.